AntonyBoza/AntonyBoza/README.md

 # Antonio Boza
 ## Data Scientist

-- I'm currently working on a Data strategy for a cloud-based billing and accountable enterprise application
+- I'm currently working on a Data strategy for a cloud-based billing and accounting enterprise application
 - I'm currently learning Data Engineering and AWS Cloud
 - I'm looking to collaborate on Data and AI Projects